khshayar/DNS_changer/README.md

 Package Installation Issues:

-Check yum errors:sudo yum install bind-utils -v
+Inspect yum errors:sudo yum install bind-utils -v

 Use 403.online or Radar DNS to resolve repository access issues.

+VirtualBox Notes
+If running in a VirtualBox VM with NAT networking:

+The default DNS (10.0.2.3) is provided by DHCP.
+Option 3 restores this setting by enabling PEERDNS=yes.
+If issues persist, switch to Bridged networking or disable DHCP:echo "PEERDNS=no" | sudo tee -a /etc/sysconfig/network-scripts/ifcfg-enp0s3 sudo systemctl restart network

 Contributing
-Feel free to fork this repository, submit issues, or create pull requests to add new DNS providers or improve functionality.
+Contributions are welcome!
+To add new DNS providers, improve functionality, or fix bugs:

+Fork the repository.
+Create a new branch (git checkout -b feature-name).
+Commit your changes (git commit -m "Add feature").
+Push to the branch (git push origin feature-name).
+Open a pull request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact
-For questions or support, open an issue on GitHub or contact [YOUR_EMAIL] (optional).
+For questions, suggestions, or support, open an issue on GitHub or contact the maintainer at [YOUR_EMAIL] (optional).

+Built with ❤️ by khshayar